CsabaDu/CsabaDu.DynamicTestData/README.md

 All derived types of `TestData` base type implement the `ITestdata<out TResult> : ITestData` interface. `TestData` concrete types will inherit direcly from thie abstract `TestData` record, other types will inherit via intermediate abstract types.

-Other inheritance line of the 'ITestData<out TResult>' interface remains abstract and each concrete type inherits one.
-You can approach the different specified types having same test parameters by calling these Interfaces:
+Other inheritance line of the `ITestData<out TResult>` interface remains abstract and each concrete type inherits one.
+You can approach the different specified types having same test parameter types by calling these Interfaces:

 ```csharp
 namespace CsabaDu.DynamicTestData.TestDataTypes.Interfaces;